 In 1956, action was taken by AUSG for a low-cost group policy hospitalization plan.
 This is an especially beneficial plan for the students not covered by family hospitalization plans.
-For more information see page 38.
+(See page 36.)

 The AUSG also sponsors and promotes other activities and services, such as a small loans bureau for students, an annual scholarship for some outstanding student, Activities Carnival, and a thermofax and a mimeographing service.
 Through its programs, AUSG has established a record that is emulated by other student governments throughout the country.